top of page

 Just because you give the trusted person power of attorney over your health, that doesn't mean they will automatically gain control over your financial affairs and vice versa.
 If you require the same individual to have power of attorney over both aspects of your care, then two separate legal documents will be needed.

-We are able to signpost you in the right direction for you to consider this very important decision - Please contact us for further information
+We are able to signpost you in the right direction for you to consider this very important decision - Please contact us for further information through visiting one of our dementia friendly cafes

 bottom of page